ontio/ontology/docs/specifications/cli_user_guide.md

 #### 1.1.9 Transaction Parameter

 --gasprice
 The gasprice parameter is used to set the lowest gasprice of the current node transaction pool to accept transactions.
 Transactions below this gasprice will be discarded.
-The default value is 0.
+The default value is 500(0 in testmode).

 --gaslimit
 The gaslimit parameter is used to set the gaslimit of the current node transaction pool to accept transactions.
 Transactions below this gaslimit will be discarded.
-The default value is 30000.
+The default value is 20000.

 --enabletxpoolpreexec
 The enabletxpoolpreexec parameter is used to enable preExecute in the transaction pool, which checks whether a transactor has sufficient balance to cover transaction cost.
 For those who have insufficient balance, the transactions from network will be discarded by the transaction pool.
 By default, preExecute is disabled when ontology bootstrap.